-Lecture notes available on the Elly online platform.
+Lecture notes available from the Elly online platform.

 Assessment methods and criteria

-Report on the laboratory activity and oral examination.
+Report on the laboratory activity (if Unit 2 is included in the student's plan) and oral examination.

 At the end of the laboratory activities each team of students must deliver a written report.
 After receiving an evaluation of their report, the students can individually take the oral examination.